greenfieldhq/OLD-greenfieldhq.github.io/_posts/2015-09-15-aws-cloudfront.md

 _(Image credit to [How CloudFront Delivers Content](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/HowCloudFrontWorks.html).)_

-### Leveraging browser caching
+## Leveraging browser caching

-By allowing you to define the period of time for which you want a resource - whether a single image file or an entire webpage - to be considered "current", CloudFront allows you to more fully leverage browser caching to quickly and seamlessly deliver your webpage to visitors.
+By allowing you to define the period of time for which you want a resource - whether a single image file or your stylesheet - to be considered "current", CloudFront allows you to more fully leverage browser caching to quickly and seamlessly deliver your webpage to visitors.

 It does so by, first, routing the user to the nearest edge location and, second, checking that edge location's cache for a current version of the requested files.
-If the version available is still consisdered current, it's instantly served up to the visitor; if the cached version is expired, CloudFront sends a request to your origin server for the newest version, serves that file up, and then replaces the expired version available at the edge location.
+If the version available is still considered current, it's instantly served up to the visitor; if the cached version is expired, CloudFront sends a request to your origin server for the newest version, serves that file up, and then replaces the expired version available at the edge location.

 By selectively extending the expiration dates for certain files - including your site's CSS files, images, and other objects that are not frequently updated - it's possible to significantly reduce the frequency with which CloudFront has to request updated versions for an edge location.
 The end result is a faster, more seamless experience for your users and, going off of Google's stated preferences around pageload speed and SEO, improved search engine rankings.